ISU-122: History and purpose

 The A-19S gun had a manual-piston breech, which reduced the rate of fire from 2.5 to 1.5 shots per minute.
 Soviet designers developed the D-25 by modernizing the A-19S's breech, creating a semi-automatic variant of the 122-mm gun.
 The D-25 gun was installed in IS-2 tanks as a priority, but in September 1944 became available for self-propelled guns.
 The prototype ISU vehicle, armed with a D-25S was designated "Object 249" and successfully passed plant and state testing.
 The fire rate was improved to 2 to 3 shots per minute and with two strong experienced loaders the rate of fire reached 4 shots per minute.
 Due to the muzzle brake reducing recoil forces, the D-25 had a smaller recoil buffer than the A-19.
 This improved the crew's work conditions and allowed for a smaller, lighter gun shield with the same armour thickness.

 After testing, Object 249 was immediately launched in mass production as the ISU-122S (ИСУ-122С) self-propelled gun.
 However, the original ISU-122 remained in production (along with the ISU-152) due to a large stock of A-19 guns (the ML-20 and D-25 came directly from artillery factories).
 Mass production of the ISU-122 and ISU-122S ceased at the end of 1945.
 ChKZ produced 1,735 ISU-122 and 675 ISU-122S variants in total.

-After World War II, many surviving ISU-122s were rebuilt as rocket launchers, very large calibre gun chassis or supply vehicles.
+After World War II, many surviving ISU-122s were rebuilt as very large calibre gun chassis or supply vehicles.
 The small number of ISU-122s that kept their original armament were modernized in 1958.
 This modernization was not as complete as that of the ISU-152.
 Most ISU-122s did not receive a new engine, only upgraded gun sights and radio sets.
 In the beginning of 1960, the ISU-122 was withdrawn from Soviet Army service (the ISU-152 served much longer).
 Some disarmed ISU-122s were transferred to civil organizations, to be used as emergency vehicles on Soviet railways or as tracked transport in Arctic areas of the Soviet Union.
 However, most ISU-122s (both variants) remained in service longer in Warsaw Pact states and, with unconfirmed reports, in service in North Korea and China, having both variants.